 Information Pertaining to the Closure of Everest College

-The following information is being provided to students affected by the closure of Everest College, which was owned and operated by Corinthin Colleges, Inc.
+The following information is being provided to students affected by the closure of Everest College, which was owned and operated by Corinthian Colleges, Inc.

 U.S. Department of Education contains important information for former students of Everest College.